 “My Husband Keeps Loaning Money to His Alcoholic Father”

-The forum commenters on this one had some great practical advice: set up a monthly budget with your husband where you agree on how much money each of you has with which to do whatever you want.
+First, some practical advice: set up a monthly budget with your husband where you agree on how much money each of you has with which to do whatever you want.
 As long as the money is within the amount that you have budgeted and agreed upon, what you spend it on is really not the other person’s business.
 In theory, that frees you of the worry you have about the relationship between your husband and his father, and, because you aren’t involved, it frees you from the anxiety you feel about enabling your FIL.

 Of course, theory is different from reality and it sounds like the money isn’t so much your concern — after all, what’s $100 or $200 here and there when it’s paid back and you’re financially comfortable?
 You’re concerned about the message you’re sending to your FIL.
 You’re worried that, by bailing him out, you’re letting him know that you’re OK with his behavior.
 My suggestion: let your husband worry about his father and you focus on what message you’re sending your husband.
 Do you want to be a source of support to him or a source of added pressure and stress?
 I would back off and let him work through the complicated relationship he has with his father without the pressure of you analyzing every move.

-I get that you come from a very different family than your husband’s and that you don’t know how to handle a character like your FIL.
-You don’t want to feel manipulated and taken advantage of.
+I get that you don’t want to feel manipulated and taken advantage of.
 Who does?
 But the thing is, sometimes it’s worth more to just love within loosely defined boundaries even at the risk of being manipulated than it is to set super-strict boundaries at the risk of losing an important relationship.
 Your husband’s relationship with his father, however complicated it is, exists within loosely-set boundaries.
 Your husband loans, on a regular basis, what is to you both a not-very-large sum of money, and your FIL always pays it back.
 That’s a boundary.
-If you tell your husband that your FIL can’t stay at your place any longer, he tells his dad to leave.
-That’s another boundary.
-And there are probably others.
+There are probably others.
 You get to be privy to these boundaries and, so far, everyone respects them.
 Is this a perfect situation?
 No. No situation IS perfect.
 Closer to perfect would be if your FIL weren’t an addict.
 Closer to perfect would be if there weren’t such complicated feelings between your husband and his dad.
 It’s never going to be perfect.
 But within these loosely-set boundaries, there’s a relationship, and, for now, that seems to be OK.
 It seems to work.

 If you want to discuss with your husband what happens when those boundaries aren’t respected, that’s probably a good idea.
 What will he do if his father stops paying him back?
 What will he do if his father asks for a loan that is bigger than what your husband is prepared to give?
 What would happen if your FIL ever threatened anyone in the family or showed up at your place drunk or high?
 What if he were arrested or lost his job?
 Talking through these different scenarios will help give you some peace of mind.
 And it will help your husband hang on to the relationship he has with his father.
 It’s far from perfect, but it exists.
 And for now, that’s important to your husband — important enough to risk being manipulated and to risk enabling bad behavior.
 So, support your husband, and let his relationship with his dad, however complicated it is, continue.